JerinAbraham2/html-css-ts/README.md

-# This is a HTML, CSS and JavaScript Website
+# This is a HTML, CSS and TypeScript Website

 ## Description